top of page

 Research

-The research base on Emotional Freedom Techniques keeps building year on year.
+The research base on Emotional Freedom Techniques keeps building year on year, showing statistically significant improvements in health and emotional well-being.

 Studies show up to 43% reduction in the stress hormone Cortisol – which can increase better mood, improved sleep, stronger immune function and great overall resilience.
 (1)